 The child’s experience of church should not end at the Baptism or Thanksgiving.
 Indeed the promises made by Parents and Godparents, at least in the Baptism service, state that they will seek to bring the child up in the Christian faith.

-It is our desire to do all that we can to help parents in the task of raising children.
+We want to do all that we can to help parents in the task of raising children.
 We believe that the best foundation any child can have is the one offered by the Christian faith.
 Baptism or Thanksgiving can be a key part of that journey.